Pavle Julinac: Slavo-Serbia and New Serbia

-At the time free lands in Slavo-Serbia and New Serbia (historical province) were being offered to Serbs, Vlahs, and other Balkan people of Orthodox Christian denomination to ensure frontier protection and development of this part of Southern steppes.
+At the time, free lands in Slavo-Serbia and New Serbia were being offered to Serbs, Vlachs, and other Balkan people of Orthodox Christian denomination to ensure frontier protection and development of this part of Southern steppes.
 Slavo-Serbia was directly governed by Russia's Governing Senate.
-Pavle Julianc joined the mass of settlers leaving Austria for Russia, led by Rajko Preradović and Jovan Šević, his godfather.
-Both Preradović and Šević soon became the commandants of Slavo-Serbia.
-The Serbian and Vlah settlers eventually formed the Bakhmut hussar regiment in 1764.
-These two colonels led their soldiers in various military campaigns, in peacetime they kept the borderlands, along with the Cossacks, free from incursions by other states.
+Pavle Julinac joined the mass of settlers leaving Austria for Russia, led by Rajko Preradović and his godfather Jovan Šević.
 Upon his arrival in Russia, Julinac immediately entered the Russian military service.
-In the following years, he won his colonelcy on the field of battle.
-Empress Elizabeth of Russia had long ago adopted the dangerous policy of remodeling the Russian army to turn into a more potent Russian Orthodox force, and Julinac, whose family adhered to the same faith—Eastern Orthodoxy—as the Russians, was selected to assist in this organization.

 During the reign of Catherine the Great, Julinac was appointed to the Russian Embassy in Vienna as a courier in 1761.
 Working under the protection of Prince Dmitry Mikhailovich Golitsyn (1721-1793), the Russian ambassador to Vienna from 1761 to 1793, Julinac was given a mission to liaise between Russia and the disfranchised Serbs whose territories were under both the Habsburg and Ottoman rule since the 15th century.
 Later, he was active in recruiting Serbian Austrians and Serbian Hungarians into the Russian military service.

-In 1781, Julinac is made Russian consul in Naples, while still in military service.
+In 1781, Julinac was made Russian consul in Naples, while still in military service.
 As consul in the Port of Naples, he was charged with the duty of attending to the Russian seamen's interests there and other tasks.
-(It is a misdemeanor wrongfully to force a sailor on shore, or otherwise wrongfully leave him in any place before the completion of a voyage for which he was engaged).
-Julinac would address such issues and many other complicated ones that befall a consul in a foreign land.
-Eventually, ill-health would compel him to return to Austria to the Russian Embassy, and he died in Vienna on the 25th of February 1785.
+Eventually, ill-health would compel him to return to Austria to the Russian Embassy, and he died in Vienna on 25 February 1785.